the-full-stack/website/docs/llm-bootcamp/spring-2023/index.md

 ![](launch-an-llm-app-in-one-hour/cover.jpg)
 </a>
   <ul>
-    <li> Why is now the right time to get into AI?
+    <li> Why is now the right time to build?
     <li> Techniques and tools for the tinkering and discovery phase: ChatGPT, LangChain, Colab
     <li> A simple stack for quickly launching augmented LLM applications
   </ul>